Floydlang/floyd/docs/README.md

 Programming at this levels is the software equivalent of building the nextgen NVIDIA graphis card by placing NAND-gates onto the silicon, one by one.

-From the other side, hardware designers have spent decades and enormous amount of on-chip transistors to try to work around the software industry's lack of progress.
+From their end, hardware designers have spent decades and enormous amount of on-chip transistors to try to work around the software industry's lack of progress.
 The hardware today tries to figure out the intent and structure of your code *from the machine code while executing it* to boost performance.
-These are things the software already knows!
+This is information the software already has!

-Floyd will help us solve this.
+Floyd wants to improve the world and make it simpler to make big programs and make them them efficent.
+This requires some changed habits.

 BUT: